-Pilot jobs are currently available to fly the A320 from Seoul, Osaka, Hanoi and Ho Chi Minh City.
+Pilot jobs are currently available to fly the A320 from Osaka, Hanoi, Ho Chi Minh City, Shenzhen, and Bangkok.

 Rishworth Aviation has extensive experience in placing A320 pilots with a range of airlines, and our team of experienced professionals has a detailed understanding of each airlines requirements and benefits.
 This experience and understanding ensures that our pilots fly for the airline that best suits them, so their time on contract is enjoyable and rewarding.